Star Trek: New Earth

-Star Trek: New Earth is a series of interlinked novels inspired by Gene Roddenberry's original pitch for Star Trek: "Wagon Train to the Stars."
+Star Trek: New Earth is a series of American interlinked science fiction novels inspired by Gene Roddenberry's original pitch for Star Trek: "Wagon Train to the Stars."
 Created by John J. Ordover, the novels follow the crew of the Enterprise as they escort a colonial expedition into a hostile region of unexplored space.

 The novels occur during the second five-year mission, sometime between the episode "Turnabout Intruder" and Star Trek: The Motion Picture.
 The series was intended to be the springboard for a flagship new book line similar to Star Trek: New Frontier, called Star Trek: Challenger.

 Production

 John J. Ordover told Jeff Ayers, in Voyages of Imagination (2006), the concept for New Earth originated as "a personal reaction to Voyager."
 He believed there was no stakes for those characters, no "emotional tie" to the region that ship was passing through.
 Ordover asked, “What if you went outside the known galaxy or outside the common area to find a new colony and you were assigned to stay there and protect them for a while?”
 His answer was the concept for New Earth.